andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 - Tabs in the top navigation are highlighted when their views are selected.
 - Most buttons have hover states.
 - Reservation sidebar has options for each control with some additional effort put into the styling of the elements.
+- Most instructions are moved to functions.

-We encourage you to complete the prototype yourself, and even apply your own styles.
-Alternatively you can [review the code](https://codepen.io/andgordy/pen/oOGbjj?editors=1000) of the prototype and see how the features were implemented.
+We encourage you to complete the prototype yourself and apply your own styles.
+Alternatively you can [review the code](https://codepen.io/andgordy/pen/oOGbjj?editors=1000) of the original prototype and see how the features were implemented.